Jay4242/Qwen3-TTS_Scripts/README.md

 python qwen-tts-client.py --help
 ```

+### Custom Voice Files

+For the OpenAI‑compatible server example, custom voice reference files must be placed in the repository root (or the directory where you run the script).
+Provide a `<voice_name>.wav` audio file and a matching `<voice_name>.txt` transcript file.
+The server will look for these files based on the `voice` field in the request payload.

 ## Notes

 - The scripts assume the Qwen3‑TTS models are available via the Hugging Face hub.